Sign in →

 Clinical Information

 Cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL) is a hereditary small vessel disorder and common genetic cause of stroke and dementia in adults.
-Onset of clinical symptoms typically occurs in mid-adulthood and may include recurrent ischemic stroke and transient ischemic attacks, cognitive decline that progresses to dementia, migraine with aura, and psychiatric disturbances.
+The onset of clinical symptoms typically occurs in mid-adulthood and may include recurrent ischemic stroke and transient ischemic attacks, cognitive decline that progresses to dementia, migraines with aura, and psychiatric disturbances.
 Symmetric and progressive white matter hyperintensities, lacunes of presumed vascular origin, and subcortical infarcts are characteristic neuroimaging findings.
-Granular osmophilic material (GOM) detected by electron microscopy on skin fibroblasts is considered a pathognomonic finding for CADASIL.
+Granular osmophilic material (GOM) detected by electron microscopy on skin fibroblasts is considered an indicative finding for CADASIL.

 Disease-causing variants in the NOTCH3 gene cause CADASIL.
 Most individuals with CADASIL inherit the condition from a parent, but rare de novo variants have been reported.
 The family history may appear negative due to variable expressivity of the condition and failure to recognize symptoms in other affected family members.
-Further, NOTCH3 is comprised of repetitive epidermal growth-factor like repeat (EGFr) domains.
-Reported pathogenic variants typically result in either loss of or gain of cysteine residues within EGFr domains; those impacting EGFr domains 1-6 are fully penetrant, while those impacting EGRr domains 7-34 may be associated with mild disease or incomplete penetrance.
+Further, NOTCH3 is comprised of repetitive epidermal growth factor-like repeat (EGFr) domains.
+Reported disease-causing variants typically result in either loss or gain of cysteine residues within EGFr domains; those impacting EGFr domains 1-6 are fully penetrant, while those impacting EGRr domains 7-34 may be associated with mild disease or incomplete penetrance.

 Reference Values